There’s a lot of stuff out there about getting a Nevada divorce.

 The lesson here?

-While supporting your adult children is commendable and the morally responsible thing to do, there is no basis in the law for the Court to order you to keep helping your adult children while not supporting your spouse.
+While supporting your adult children is commendable, spouses come first.
+There is no basis in the law for the Court to order you to keep helping your adult children while not supporting your spouse.

 Have a long discussion with your adult children about finances and what you can contribute and cant contribute when the divorce is granted.